Mathematical constant: The imaginary unit i

 The imaginary unit i in the complex plane.
 Real numbers lie on the horizontal axis, and imaginary numbers lie on the vertical axis.

-The imaginary unit or unit imaginary number, denoted as i, is a mathematical concept which extends the real number system $\R$ to the complex number system $\Complex.$ The imaginary unit's core property is that i^{2} = −1.
+The imaginary unit or unit imaginary number, denoted as i, is a mathematical concept which extends the real number system to the complex number system.
+The imaginary unit's core property is that i^{2} = −1.
 The term "imaginary" was coined because there is no (real) number having a negative square.

 There are in fact two complex square roots of −1, namely i and −i, just as there are two complex square roots of every other real number (except zero, which has one double square root).

 In contexts where the symbol i is ambiguous or problematic, j or the Greek iota (ι) is sometimes used.
 This is in particular the case in electrical engineering and control systems engineering, where the imaginary unit is often denoted by j, because i is commonly used to denote electric current.